 What is it: Triclosan is an aggressive antibacterial agent that can promote the growth of drug-resistant bacteria.

-Usually found in: Antibacterial dishwashing and hand soaps.
+Usually found in: Antimicrobial dishwashing and hand soaps.

 Health Risks: Triclosan could also be an endocrine disruptor and a probable carcinogen, which means it can cause health problems such as weakening of the immune system, decreased fertility, miscarriage, birth defects and cancer.

 What is it: QUATS are potent disinfectant chemicals.

 Usually found in: Fabric softener liquids and sheets, disinfectant wipes, sprays and in most antimicrobial cleaners

 Health Risks: QUATS pose the same problem as triclosan by helping breed antibiotic-resistant microorganisms.
 They irritate the skin too and can cause rashes.
 There is also an evidence showing that exposure to QUATS on a regular basis can develop asthma.